 There are two GDDs in common use in Australia and New Zealand, although there are others available in the rest of the world.
 The Molteno® Implant was designed and developed by Professor Tony Molteno and has evolved since its first use over 50 years ago.
 The Baerveldt® Implant is named after Dr George Baerveldt and is similar to the Molteno, although the drainage plate has a different shape.
 Both these devices emigrated from South Africa, where much of the glaucoma was complicated to control and traditional glaucoma surgery was more likely to fail.

 Glaucoma Drainage Devices have increased in popularity over the last decade, partly as a result of a quite famous study, known as the Tube vs. Trab (“TVT”) Study which began reporting in 2006.
 The TVT Study showed that GDDs were mostly as effective at lowering pressure in the eye as the trabeculectomies performed in this study.
-As with many large clinical studies, there has been a degree of criticism about the studies and outcomes, but the essential findings support the use of glaucoma drainage devices in a wider group of patients than was historically the case.

 Although Glaucoma Drainage Devices have a relatively low rate of long-term problems, there are still failures and issues with the operations over time.
 Patients who have a GDD need long-term follow up with their ophthalmologist to monitor their glaucoma and the function and safety of their GDD.